Child Custody Lawyer Rockville, MD

 There is no set time.
 It can be reviewed when there is a substantial change of circumstances.
 What constitutes a change of circumstances is not always clear.
 Certainly a move out of the area by one of the parents is a change of circumstance.
 Sometimes the refusal of one parent to abide by court orders is considered a change of circumstance.
 Usually, the mere passage of time is not considered a change of circumstance.

 Contact a Lawyer Today

 Navigating a child custody battle alone can be overwhelming and painful.
-With the help of a compassionate and caring attorney from the Law Office of Daniel J. Wright, you can rest assured that your case will be handled with care and will focus, most importantly on the welfare of your child(ren).
+With the help of a compassionate and caring Child Custody Lawyer Rockville, MD looks to from the Law Office of Daniel J. Wright, you can rest assured that your case will be handled with care and will focus, most importantly on the welfare of your child(ren).
 Call us to set up a consultation, today.